Usyk beats Fury by split decision, becomes undisputed heavyweight champion | TSN

 Usyk rallied, bloodying Fury’s nose and face with a left hand.
 Usyk then punished Fury in the ninth, hitting him with another concussive left before battering the British star around the ring.
 Fury sagged into a corner while barely staying on his feet with about 10 seconds left in the round.

-The referee could have stopped the fight, but he ordered Usyk away for a standing 8-count interrupted by the bell.
+Referee Mark Nelson could have stopped the fight, but he ordered Usyk away for a standing count interrupted by the bell.

 On the undercard at Kingdom Arena, Australia’s Jai Opetaia retained his IBF cruiserweight title with a clear unanimous decision over Mairis Briedis.
 Ireland’s Anthony Cacace also claimed the IBF super featherweight title when he stopped Joe Cordina in the eighth round.